MecSim/MecSimCalc-docs/docs/maps/example-3.md

                 ).add_to(m)
 ```

-Add a [`Circle](https://python-visualization.github.io/folium/modules.html#folium.vector_layers.Circle) to your map.
+Add a [`Circle`](https://python-visualization.github.io/folium/modules.html#folium.vector_layers.Circle) to your map:

 - `radius` is the radius of the circle.
 - `location` is the center of the circle in latitude and longitude.
-- `tooltip` shows up when the user hovers over the Circle.
+- `tooltip` shows up when you hover over the Circle.
 - `popup` shows up when you click on the circle.
 You can use HTML in the string.
 - `color` is the color of the circle as a hex color code.